Where are the Cheapest Places to Ski this Winter

 Have you ever skied in Slovenia?
 We haven’t but have lots and lots of friends who have.
 Kranjska Gora, is the cheapest resort to ski in for the first time².
 While prices for ski equipment, lift passes, ski school, meals and drinks have dropped six per cent to £325, it was the low cost of ski tuition that was the key factor.

 For families that have young children who are learning to ski for the first time, this makes Kranjska Gora a brilliant place to learn.
 Ski tuition can really add up, particularly when you have three kids like we do.
-This report makes me think that maybe we should be looking to try out Slovenia in early 2018.
+This report makes me think that maybe we should be looking to try out Slovenia soon.

 Italy is also challenging Eastern Europe with four resorts in best value top 10